twof/graphql-spec/rfcs/QueryLevelNullability.md

 have become popular due to their ability to solve ergonomic problems in languages such as those surrounding `NullPointerException` in Java.

-Codegen: Short for Code Generation, tools that exist for working with GraphQL which take queries and schemas as input and output code in a language of choice that represents data that will result from those queries.
-Codegen tools exist for many platforms.
-As an example, [here's some info about Apollo's offerings.](https://github.com/apollographql/apollo-tooling#code-generation)
+Codegen: Short for Code Generation, tools that exist for working with GraphQL which accept a schema and a set of documents as input, and output code in a language of choice that represents the data returned by those operations.
+GraphQL codegen tools exist for many platforms.
+As an example, [here's some info about Apollo's offerings](https://github.com/apollographql/apollo-tooling#code-generation).

 ## 📜 Problem Statement